awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/supported-regions.md

 +  Middle East
   +  Middle East \(Bahrain\)

- For more information on supported Regions for data products, see [Endpoints and AWS Regions](https://docs.aws.amazon.com/data-exchange/latest/userguide/limits.html#api-endpoints) in the *AWS Data Exchange User Guide*\.
+ For more information about supported Regions for data products, see [AWS Data Exchange endpoints and quotas](https://docs.aws.amazon.com/general/latest/gr/dataexchange.html) in the *AWS General Reference*\.